NOC-OI/git-novice-old/_episodes/09-conflict.md

 Let's replace both so that the file looks like this:

 ~~~
-$ cat mars.txt
+$ cat aberpubs.csv
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
-We removed the conflict on this line
+Sophie's,cafe,Colin Sauze,good cooked breakfasts, milkshakes and burgers,-4.08225,52.415250
 ~~~
 {: .output}

 To finish merging,
-we add `mars.txt` to the changes being made by the merge and then commit:
+we add `aberpubs.csv` to the changes being made by the merge and then commit:

 ~~~
-$ git add mars.txt
+$ git add aberpubs.csv
 $ git status
 ~~~
 {: .language-bash}